ronaldbosma/blog/content/blog/apply-azure-naming-convention-using-bicep-functions/index.md

 - calls the `getResourceName` function
 - asserts that the actual result is equal to the expected result

 Now, create a file called [tests.bicep](https://github.com/ronaldbosma/blog-code-examples/blob/master/apply-azure-naming-convention-using-bicep-functions/tests.bicep) that will contain the tests.
-Here's an example of a test that checks if the name of a virtual network is crate correctly:
+Here's an example of a test that checks if the name of a virtual network is created correctly:

 ```bicep
 test testPrefixVirtualNetwork 'test-get-resource-name.bicep' = {